mattclarke/advent_of_code_15/README.md

 * Read the string character by character and keep track of the current number and how many times it is seen.
 ### Part 2
 * Repeat the calculation ten more times.

+## Day 11
+### Part 1
+* Rules are simply enough to implement.
+Decided to "convert" the password to base-26 so it could be done with simple maths.
+### Part 2
+* Repeat the process one more time takes ~2 seconds.